Image of blue Buffalo Rehab Logo

 4. Weight Management

-It can be tough to exercise when your knee hurts, but weight management can make a big difference.
-For every one pound of body weight, an additional 5 pounds of pressure is placed on the knees.8 An aquatic or biking program is a good place to start for those that find most exercise programs too painful.
+For every pound of body weight, an additional five pounds of pressure is placed on the knees(7).
+An aquatic or biking program is a good place to start for those who find most exercise programs too painful.

-The takeaway?
+The Takeaway?

 When your knee hurts on stairs, there’s a lot you can do to improve or even resolve the issue.
 A proper exercise routine can improve knee health and quality of life now and into the future.